odoopbx/docs/install/asterisk.rst

 .. warning::
    For security reasons always use deny/permit options in your manager.conf.
-   Change permit option to IP address of your Asterisk server if agent is not started on the same box.
+   Change permit option to IP address of the agent.

 Make sure that you applied new configuration by checking the Asterisk console:

 .. code::

     manager show user odoo

 Troubleshooting
 ---------------